 Compiling Armbian with kernel 4.x) for Orange Pi

-In the next tutorial, we’ll see how to install Armbian on the eMMC memory that equips more and more Mini PC cards.
+In the next tutorial, we’ll see how to install Armbian on the eMMC memory that equips more and more Mini PC boards.

 - Install Java 8 on Armbian (Orange Pi Lite or higher)